jimeh/tmuxifier/README.md

 window and session layout files.
 New layout files are populated with examples and comments explaining what things do.
 Also, having a look at the [examples][] directory will also give you a good idea.

+### Getting Started

+#### Window Layouts

+First off you'll want to define a window layout:

+    tmuxifier new-window my-awesome-window

+This will create a new layout file called `my-awesome-window.window.sh` in your `$TMUXIFIER_LAYOUT_PATH`, and open it with the editor defined in `$EDITOR`.
+Customize it as you wish, and save.

+You can now load "my-awesome-window" with the following command:

+    tmuxifier load-window my-awesome-window

+You should now have a new Tmux window open created from your custom and awesome window layout.

+#### Session Layouts

+To create your first session layout, run:

+    tmuxifier new-session my-awesome-session

+Same deal as with creating a new window, except the filename ends with `.session.sh` instead of `.window.sh`, and the file's pre-populated content looks different.
+To have your awesome window loaded, add `load_window "my-awesome-window"` to the session layout next to existing examples.

+To load the session layout simply run:

+    tmuxifier load-session my-awesome-session

+You'll now have a new Tmux session with your previously defined awesome window in it.

 [examples]: https://github.com/jimeh/tmuxifier/tree/master/examples